vercel/next.js/docs/advanced-features/i18n-routing.md

 ## Accessing the locale information

 You can access the locale information via the Next.js router.
-For example, using the [`useRouter()`](/docs/api-reference/next/router.md#userouter) hook the following properties are available:
+For example, using [`useRouter()`](/docs/api-reference/next/router.md#userouter) the following properties are available:

 - `locale` contains the currently active locale.
 - `locales` contains all configured locales.